weilwegenlogik/laravel-firestore-connection/README.md

 From point of view that you are used to SQL databases, the following features are not supported:

 ### SQL syntaxe
-There are not any way to query firestore database using string (like SQL syntaxe) all queries must be done via Firestore SDK.
+There are not any way to query firestore database using string (like SQL syntaxe).
+All queries must be done via Firestore SDK.

 ### Only supports `AND` operator
 - SQL database supports `select * from users where status = 'disabled' or age > 18;` but it is not supported on Firestore.